For immediate Service, Call (800) 341-4334

 Hydraulic Actuation System

-Advanced PTO models employ hydraulic actuation for remote engagement.
+More modern PTO models employ hydraulic actuation for remote engagement.
 This system utilizes hydraulic pressure to control clutch engagement, enabling operation from a distance or from within an operator cab.
-Hydraulic systems may incorporate self-adjusting mechanisms that automatically compensate for friction plate wear, reducing maintenance requirements and ensuring consistent engagement characteristics.
+Hydraulic systems typically incorporate self-adjusting mechanisms that automatically compensate for friction plate wear, reducing maintenance requirements and ensuring consistent engagement characteristics.

-Bearing selection and configuration significantly impact PTO performance and longevity, particularly in applications with side loading:
+Bearing selection and configuration significantly impact PTO performance and longevity, particularly in applications with a side load setup:

 Standard Bearing Configuration